defeat the enemy, strongholds and spiritual warfare

 Jordan: Psalm 37:23 – “The Lord directs the steps of the Godly and He delights in every detail of their lives.”
 In other words, you bring the Father pleasure any time you obey His commands.
 Being in that room is loving your neighbor as yourself.
 That has intrinsic value.

 We can get in two ditches here.
 One is believing our work always has to have the instrumental value of preaching the Gospel.
 That’s unbiblical.
-But so is the other ditch of never leveraging our lives in our work to boldly proclaim the name of Jesus.
+But so is the other ditch: never leveraging our lives for work to proclaim the name of Jesus boldly.

 In our increasingly post-Christian context, I think we need more Christians not leading with the fact that they are Christians in their marketing because it’s going to turn off a lot of people and block a lot of unbelievers who want to work with us.